nottrobin/docs/src/en/network-spaces.md

 "cms" and "db" spaces provide no access from outside the environment for security reasons.

-!!!
-Note:
+[note]
 Future development will implement isolation among spaces via firewall and/or access control rules.
 This measns that only network traffic required for the applications to function will be allowed between spaces.
+[/note]

 ## Adding and listing spaces and subnets